 One guest blogger Gemma Quartuccio told us about last year’s Animal and the Dreamings event.
 Take it away Gemma…

-Animals and the Dreamings
+Animals of the Dreamings

-There was also a display of different boomerangs, one of which dates back 190 years, and other Indigenous tools as well as the blade of a Saw Fish who was missing a tooth!
+There is also a display of different boomerangs, one of which dates back 190 years, and other Indigenous tools as well as the blade of a Saw Fish who was missing a tooth!
 The story that has been passed down by Col’s ancestors is that the Saw Fish had had a tooth ache before it had died and that is why it is missing it’s tooth – because it had broken off.